yryMax/AdvSpeech/sample_web/_posts/2016-02-12-sample-content.markdown

 date:   2024-06-16 17:50:00
 ---
 # AdvSpeech V2
-the newest solution, it's white box(for now) and based on the gradient, we benchmarked it on Cosyvoice and Spark-TTS.
+The newest solution, it's white box(for now) and based on the gradient, we benchmarked it on Cosyvoice and Spark-TTS.
 ### Spark-TTS
 <table>